contrast-zone/edit.js/README.md

 # edit.js

 *Edit.js* is a lightweight and minimalist implementation code editor written in less than 500 Javascript lines of code.
-It features flexible syntax highlighting.
+It features flexible syntax highlighting and 500 undo levels.

 ## online test